-Note: A stand-alone inverter will be required to be in accordance with AS/NZS 4777.2:2020 to be connected to Western Power .
+Note: AS/NZS 4777.1 and AS/NZS 4777.2 previously referred to independent supply inverters as stand-alone inverters. independent supply inverter will be required to be in accordance with AS/NZS 4777.2:2020 to be connected to Western Power.
 Listing and certification requirements are still being developed.